dapr/docs/daprdocs/content/en/operations/security/api-token.md

 ### Kubernetes

-In Kubernetes, it's recommended to mount the secret to your pod as an environment variable.
-Assuming we created a secret with the name `dapr-api-token` to hold the token:
+In Kubernetes, it's recommended to mount the secret to your pod as an environment variable, as shown in the example below, where a Kubernetes secret with the name `dapr-api-token` is used to hold the token.

 ```
 containers: